HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/dam_persistence_architecture.md

 ```
 ## `persistence-connection-pool`

 The `persistence-connection-pool` container runs the [Pg-pool](https://www.pgpool.net/mediawiki/index.php/Main_Page) service.
-Pg-pool is a middleware that works between `persistence-node` and HCL Digital Asset Management<!-- [HCL Digital Asset Management](../../../design/digital_asset_mgmt/digital_asset_mgmt_overview.md) -->.
+Pg-pool is a middleware that works between `persistence-node` and HCL Digital Asset Management [HCL Digital Asset Management](../../../manage_content/digital_assets/index.md).

 The service provides:

 -   Connection pooling
 -   Load balancing

 For better performance, administrator can scale the `persistence-connection-pool` to more than one pod.
-The `persistence-connection-pool` configurations are available in Helm Chart [values.yaml](../../../deployment/container/installation/helm_deployment/preparation/overview.md) file as `persistenceConnectionPool`.
+The `persistence-connection-pool` configurations are available in Helm Chart [values.yaml](../../../deployment/install/container/helm_deployment/preparation/mandatory_tasks/probes_configuration.md) file as `persistenceConnectionPool`.

 ```yaml
 # Scaling settings for deployed applications